chrisseaton/rhizome/doc/handles.md

-# RubyJIT
+# RhizomeRuby

 ## Native handles and tagging

-RubyJIT needs to somehow refer to Ruby objects in native code, using only the primitives that the processor understands.
+Rhizome needs to somehow refer to Ruby objects in native code, using only the primitives that the processor understands.
 We can't use raw pointers to objects from the host virtual machine, as we cannot easily get access to these, so instead we use handles - unique, word-sized integers - that map to Ruby objects.